Buddhad/SQL-Learning/Questions/Ex-3.md

 ## Learning to `COUNT`

-What if you want to count the number of employees in your employees table?
+What if you want to count the number of `employees` in your `employees table`?

 The `COUNT()` function lets you do this by returning the number of rows in one or more columns.

 For example, this code gives the number of rows in the people table:
 ```sql